 Breeding

-Red zebras are typical Malawi mouth brooders.
-The female will hold the eggs in her mouth to incubate for a period of up to 3 weeks.
-During this time, she may hide away and refuse to eat, this is normal practice.
-When the fry are released, she will still look after them for another week, gathering them at any sign of danger.
+Red Zebra Cichlids are typical maternal mouthbrooders, meaning that the female incubates the fertilized eggs in her mouth for up to three weeks.
+During this time, she may become reclusive and refuse to eat, which is normal behavior.
+Once the fry are released, the female will continue to provide protection for another week, gathering them in her mouth at the first sign of danger.
+Fry can be fed on finely crushed spirulina flakes or newly hatched brine shrimp.

 Lifespan